pentagridsec/smsgate/README.rst

     ./tools/make_cert.sh

+This script creates a certificate with the CN set to ``localhost``.
+You may want to adjust this.
+Otherwise clients trusting the self-signed certificate may fail at the hostname verification.

 If you do not use a self-signed certificate, but a certificate deployed to your server, the path can be entered there, for example: